 Fortunately, no one was hurt and we have insurance and European breakdown.
 Unluckily we were in Greece, as far as we could get from home, and fixing a Renault this far from France proved to be a tough call and our insurance company advised that repatriating the ‘van for fixing in the UK was the best option.
 We had to make the difficult decision to leave our ‘van all by itself, waiting for a breakdown lorry to arrive from the UK and to take it the long journey home.

-Getting the ‘van back to the UK took two weeks.
+Getting the ‘van back to the UK took two weeks on the back of a lorry but we could ring the company carrying the repatriation out and check where our lovely blue bus was.
 Our ‘van is now in a garage in the UK and the good news is that the insurance company have authorised the repairs.
 But the repair is massive and expensive, needs specialist equipment and it will be at least four weeks until we are back on the road.

 That one moment of inattention has cost us about eight weeks of camping in the sun, caused many sleepless nights as I relive the horror of it in my nightmares and taught us an important lesson.
 We will never leave the ‘van in neutral again, even on what seems to be level ground.